Moggach/portfolio/src/writing/the-problem-i'm-trying-to-address-with-domestic-abuse-services-mapped.md

 <figcaption>The site showing the local services in the London borough of Camden</figcaption>
 </figure>

 <p>My first task in developing the site was to gather the data on each local authority’s domestic abuse support service across the UK.
 I don’t rely on AI or web scraping to collect this information as I feel a responsibility to users to ensure it is correct.
-I do my best to keep the listings up to date but if you notice an omission of inaccuracy you can submit to the site here.</p>
+I do my best to keep the listings up to date but if you notice an omission of inaccuracy you can submit to the site <a href="https://tally.so/r/NplpjN">here</a>.</p>

 <p>In contrast to static text listings, this platform maps local support visually.
 Survivors can enter their location using whatever feels easiest—a postcode, town name, or local council—and instantly get a list of nearby services sorted by distance.
 They can also pan and zoom across the map, making it easy to discover additional sources of support.</p>